Our Counseling Services

-Sometimes the First Step is for the family to reach out.
-The family asking for help might be just the thing that gets the alcohol or drug abuser to change their ways.
+Sometimes the first step is for the family to reach out.
+The family asking for help might be just the thing that gets the alcohol or drug abuser to make positive changes.
 The person using alcohol or drugs might not be ready to quit.
 However, there is something the family can do to help.
 If you have reached your bottom, you might just be ready to help him or her to make changes.
 Contact First Step Services, LLC for more information on how to help an alcohol or drug user.

 F.A.C.E.
 (Family And Community Education):

 F.A.C.E. is a free substance abuse education program that meets each Monday evening at 6:00 PM at the Raleigh facility in Suite 214.
 It is a no fee program designed to assist those who have a substance user/abuser they are concerned about and do not know how to help.
 No appointment is necessary.

 Mental Health Counseling:

-Mental health counselors are Licensed Clinical Social Workers and other Licensed Masters level counselors or higher.
-Therapists work very closely with the Dr. Lopez to provide the best mental health counseling possible.
+Mental health counselors are Licensed Clinical Social Workers and other Licensed Professional Counselors, Masters level counselors or higher.
+Therapists coordinate care very closely with Dr. Dittmer to provide the best mental health counseling possible.